ridhwandll/ridhwandll.github.io/RidSite/content/pensieve.md

 ![](/images/mem/Mem6.png)

 >This deserves a place here, old memories struck again after scholarship result.
-She's is a kid, main this is that she lacks maturity(and brain)
+She's is a kid, main thing is that she lacks maturity(and brain)

 ![](/images/mem/reproduction.png)